yoyosource/YAPION/src/main/java/yapion/parser/README.md

 ```

 ## YAPIONValue
+A YAPIONValue holds a YAPION primitive type, those are String, Character, Boolean, Byte, Short, Integer, Long, BigInteger, Float, Double and BigDecimal, as well as the 'null' value.

+### String
+A String is denoted mainly denoted by '"' at the start and end but often those can be omitted.
+You can also specify a String with "'" at the start and end but only with a length not equal to 1 in between.
+The leading and trailing quotes can be omitted, if no type matches with the string other than a string.

+### Character
+A Character is denoted by "'" at the start and end with one character in between.

+### Boolean
+A Boolean is either 'true' oder 'false'.

+### Byte
+A Byte is a number either hex or normally suffixed by a 'B'.
+A hex number starts with 0x or 0X or # and can optionally be negative with a leading minus.

+### Short
+A Short is like a Byte just with 'S' as suffix.

+### Integer
+An Integer is like a Byte just with 'I' as suffix or no suffix when the number is inside the range of an Integer.

+### Long
+A Long is like a Byte just with 'L' as suffix or no suffix when the number is inside the range of a Long and outside the range of an Integer.

+### BigInteger
+A BigInteger is like a Byte just with 'BI' as suffix or no suffix when the number outside the range of an Long.

+### Float
+A Float is a number with optional '.' suffixed by 'F'.
+Leading and or trailing dots are allowed.

+### Double
+A Double is like a Float with optional '.' suffixed by 'D' or without a suffix when the number is inside the range of a Float.

+### BigDecimal
+A BigDecimal is like a Float with optional '.' suffixed by 'BD' or without a suffix when the number is outside the range of a Double.

+### 'null'
+The null value is denoted by 'null'.

 ## YAPIONArray
 A YAPIONArray just holds any type in the order inputted.
 The start and end is denoted by square brackets.